daviddaubner42/sequential-beads-task/README.md

-# New beads experiment with social priors
+# Sequential belief updating beads experiment

-A new beads experiment to test circular inference with more social priors.
+A modification of the beads experiment to measure individual differences in confirmation bias in the context of sequential belief updating.
 Experiment is built using JSPsych.